dphuang2/dphuang2.github.io/_posts/2017-03-01-featured-in-news-gazette-2017.markdown

 image_webp: /assets/image/webp/unofficial.webp
 ---

-While pledging for Theta Tau a group of 9 students and I are running a fundraiser for Camp Quality, a charity that helps kids with cancer, by delivering breakfast food to students the morning after Unofficial!
+A group of 9 students and I are ran a fundraiser for Camp Quality, a charity that helps kids with cancer, by delivering breakfast food to students the morning after Unofficial!